 Published on: Jan 18, 2016 @ 23:50 Originally Published in: 2014 (old website) (C) Jay Auger - website owner & author Notice: Any form of duplication methods (including but not limited to copy/paste of text and screen capture) of the website's content is strictly forbidden.

 In 1982, Lancia’s brand new Group B contender was the Rallye 037 which sported the classic rear wheel drive layout.
 At that point in time, Audi was still struggling to get better reliability and dry performance out of their quattro.
 In fact, with the rear wheel drive car, Lancia was able to clinch the 1983 WRC championship away from Audi.
-However, it was very clear that the Audi had left the 037 struggling to match pace in many events.
+However, it was very clear that the ever improving Audi had left the 037 struggling to match pace in many events.
 In May of 1983, Lancia managed to convince the Fiat management that they had no choice but to come with a four wheel drive rally car design of their own.

 QUICK BROWSE CONTENT

 - HOMOLOGATION MODEL

 - ROAD MODEL SPECIFICATIONS

 The task of designing the new rally car would again be undertaken by Abarth even though the team had no prior experience in four wheel drive systems.
 Originally code-named the “SE038 project”, the dedicated design would sport a fully tubular space-frame construction directly evolved from the 037’s and would retain much of the latter’s features such as a mid-engine layout and lack of a rear bumper replaced by large roll-up mudflaps.